-The proposed POMDP-based architecture was tested using both simulations and a user trial.
-Both indicated that the incorporation of Bayesian belief updating significantly increases robustness to noise compared to traditional dialogue state estimation approaches.
-Furthermore, policy learning worked effectively and the learned policy outperformed all others on simulations.
+The framework proposed in this paper was tested on both simulations and in a user trial.
+Both indicated that using Bayesian updates of the dialogue state significantly outperforms traditional definitions of the dialogue state.
+Policy learning worked effectively and the learned policy outperformed all others on simulations.
 In user trials the learned policy was also competitive, although its optimality was less conclusive.
-Overall, the Bayesian update of dialogue state framework was shown to be a feasible and effective approach to building real-world POMDP-based dialogue systems.
+Overall, the Bayesian update of dialogue state framework was shown to be a feasible and effective approach to building real-world POMDP-based dialogue systems. © 2009 Elsevier Ltd. All rights reserved.